lcordes/bci/README.md

     python3 src/apps/game.py --sandbox

 ## Measuring concentration
-To get a visual measure of how concentrated the current user is start the BCI server in concentration mode:
+To get a visual measure of how concentrated the current user is start the BCI server in concentration mode instead:

     python3 src/bci_server.py --concentration

-Then start the interface:
+Then start the interface in a separate terminal:

     python3 src/apps/concentration.py